-The San Diego Association of Government's (SANDAG) Regional Transportation Plan identifies a bus rapid transit corridor called the South Bay Bus Rapid Transit (BRT).
+SANDAG' s Regional Transportation Plan identifies a bus rapid transit corridor called the South Bay Bus Rapid Transit (BRT).
 This project will provide a rapid and reliable transportation alternative connecting downtown San Diego and the Otay Mesa Port of Entry, as shown in Figure 3-1.
 This new BRT will provide access to regional employment centers in downtown San Diego, Otay Mesa, and the future Chula Vista Eastern Urban Center, as well as serve residential communities in Chula Vista and National City.
 The project will relieve traffic congestion in a major transportation corridor, and is scheduled to be implemented by late 2014.